PerkinElmer: Lab equipment

+Perkin Elmer was a leading developer and supplier of lab analytic equipment from the 1950's.
+By the 1960's the Norwalk/Wilton, CT facilities were developing and producing a wide variety of instruments including multi-spectral spectrometers (IR, visible, UV), gas chromatographs, and atomic absorption spectrometers and Raman spectrometers.
+The plants housed integrated research, engineering, production (optical and electronic) and support facilities.
 In the early 1990s, partnered with Cetus Corporation (and later Hoffmann-La Roche) to pioneer the polymerase chain reaction (PCR) equipment industry.
 Analytical-instruments business was also operated from 1954 to 2001 in Germany, by the Bodenseewerk Perkin-Elmer GmbH located in Überlingen at Lake Constance, and England (Perkin Elmer Ltd) at Beaconsfield in Buckinghamshire.

 Computer Systems Division

 Perkin-Elmer was involved in computer manufacture for a time.
 The Perkin-Elmer Computer Systems Division was formed through the purchase of Interdata, Inc., an independent computer manufacturer, in 1973–1974 for some US$63 million.
 This merger made Perkin-Elmer's annual sales rise to over US$200 million.
 This was also known as Perkin-Elmer's Data Systems Group.
 The 32-bit computers were very similar to an IBM System/370, but ran the OS/32MT operating system.
+In 1976, Perkin-Elmer acquired Wangco, a Los Angeles manufacturer of tape drives for $30 million in a stock swap.